Rays vs. Yankees MLB Betting Odds, Trends & Prediction

-The Tampa Bay Rays head to the Bronx to face the New York Yankees on Friday night at 7:05 PM ET.
-It’s the first game of a four-game set.
+The Tampa Bay Rays remain in the Bronx to face the New York Yankees on Saturday afternoon at 1:05 PM ET.
+It’s Game 2 of a four-game set.
 Keep reading for our Rays vs. Yankees betting prediction.

 Can the Rays win the game outright as money-line road underdogs?